 Timothy joined Watsi on November 10th, 2014.
-One year ago, Timothy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Timothy's most recent donation supported Emmanuel, a 9-year-old boy from Kenya, to fund leg surgery so he can walk again.
+Two years ago, Timothy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Timothy's most recent donation supported Naing, a 27-year-old man from Burma, to fund life-saving heart surgery.

 Timothy has funded healthcare for 102 patients in 12 countries.